 - They will offer companionship when things get lonely.
 Being pregnant can feel lonely at times, especially in your third trimester when you don't want to do anything and are anxious for the baby to arrive.
 Hanging out with a furry little friend can make things easier.
 Plus, who doesn't love to have someone to cuddle with?

 - Having a dog will help you stay active.
 On the days when you don't want to move, having your pup stare at you as they wait for a walk can be a great motivator.
 Collaborative research from the WALTHAM Centre for Pet Nutrition and the University of Liverpool has shown that pregnant women who own dogs are more physically active than those who don’t.

 Sometimes other (perceptive) humans may be able to detect that you're pregnant—not from sniffing hormones and pheromones (unless they're unusually talented in this area!), but because of the way you behave.

 During those early weeks before the first scan, most people want to keep their pregnancy a secret.
 However, even if you're not showing during that time, you may unconsciously be giving off signals.

 With the massive hormonal changes that are taking place inside your body, it's not surprising that your behaviour and emotions might change.
 Apart from perhaps turning a bit green and having to throw up a lot, you may experience some of the following behavioural changes:

-- An increased sense of wellbeing and happiness (from the hormonal changes, and probably also from the excitement of being pregnant).
+- An increased sense of well-being and happiness (from the hormonal changes, and probably also from the excitement of being pregnant).
 This can change your entire personality; a normally serious and fretful person might become light-hearted and optimistic.
-I know about this first change from personal experience, as my newly sunny disposition alerted my (rather observant) boss to my pregnancy!
+I know about this change from personal experience, as my newly sunny disposition alerted my (rather observant) boss to my pregnancy!